netnodes/doorflow-policy/docs/privacy_policy.md

 This Privacy Policy may be modified from time to time, so please review it frequently.
 Changes to this Privacy Policy will be posted on our websites.
 If we materially change the ways in which we use or share personal information previously collected from you through our Services, we will notify you through our Services, by email, or other communication.

 ### Contact Us
-If you have any questions or concerns about this Privacy Policy, please feel free to email us at privacy@ddoorflow.com.
+If you have any questions or concerns about this Privacy Policy, please feel free to email us at privacy@doorflow.com.

-The data controller of your personal information is NetNodes Limited.
+DoorFlow is developed, operated and maintained by NetNodes Limited.
+The Data Controller of your personal information is NetNodes Limited.